10 unbelievable promotion play-off moments

 Gillingham fans were elated, chanting ‘we’re going up’ as the seconds counted down.
 Que one of the most dramatic late fight-backs in playoff history.

 Kevin Horlock pulled one back for City in stoppage time, before Paul Dickov equalised in the 95th minute to force the game into extra time.
-Gillingham dispatched a one spot kick in a horror penalty shootout and Manchester City sealed its return to the Premier League.
+Gillingham dispatched a one spot kick in a horror penalty shootout and Manchester City sealed promotion.

 A reminder for both sets of fans to play to the final whistle.